Vholmstr/Tic-tac-toe/README.md

 # Tic-tac-toe
-Simple tic tac toe game that can be played in the terminal
+A simple tic tac toe game that can be played in the terminal.
+The project was written entirely in ruby.